 Pre-application information sessions

-You can attend our pre-application information sessions for prospective mature students from October to December every year.
+You can attend our pre-application information sessions for prospective mature students.

 These sessions cover general information about applying to university as a mature student, including advice about personal statements, welfare and finance, and a guided tour of our campus.

 Sussex embraced the concept of older students and were prepared to consider alternative methods for evaluating whether an applicant could cope with the academic course.”Jonathan Catherwood